-This guidance excludes Bishops, Supreme Moderators or their equivalents as defined in Vos estis lux mundi.
-For guidance on the process for these members of Church personnel see Guidance 2.3.
-This guidance also excludes other Church authorities outside of the definitions contained in Vos estis lux mundi.
-For guidance on the process for these members of Church personnel see Guidance 2.39.
+This guidance excludes Bishops, Supreme Moderators or their equivalents as defined in Vos estis lux mundi, for guidance on the process for these members of Church personnel see 2.3.
+This guidance also excludes other Church authorities outside of the definitions contained in Vos estis lux mundi, for guidance on the process for these members of Church personnel see 2.42.

-1. Once it has been established that there is no case to answer, and that all state authority investigations or prosecutions are concluded, the Bishop should meet with the respondent to consider how and when a return to ministry can be achieved;
+- Once it has been established that there is no case to answer, and that all state authority investigations or prosecutions are concluded, the Church authority should meet with the respondent to consider how and when a return to ministry can be achieved;

-2. It is important that all outstanding matters are addressed prior to any return to ministry.
+- It is important that all outstanding matters are addressed prior to any return to ministry.
 Therefore, in preparation, the respondent should be provided with counselling and support to assist them to deal with any residual anger/distress.
-This preparation for a return to ministry should include spiritual direction, reflection and discussions with the Bishop.
+This preparation for a return to ministry should include spiritual direction, reflection and discussions with the Church authority.
 It is understandable that the respondent may be angry at the process, but this anger should be addressed appropriately so as not to interfere with future ministry;

-3. Following counselling, spiritual direction and reflection, the Bishop should meet the respondent to agree what ministry they will undertake.
+- Following counselling, spiritual direction and reflection, the Church authority should meet the respondent to agree what ministry they will undertake.
 If the ministry involves a return to a previous community/parish/service, agreement should be reached about how to communicate the return.
-Consideration should be given to the Bishop accompanying the respondent to the first liturgy, where a statement can be made about the respondent being a priest/religious in good standing;
+Consideration should be given to the Church authority accompanying the respondent to the first liturgy, where a statement can be made about the respondent being a priest/religious in good standing;

-5. The respondent should be reminded of the child safeguarding policy and procedures and code of behaviour when ministering to children, and should agree to working within these procedures.
-At any stage of this process, the Bishop can consult the NCMC.
+- The respondent should be reminded of the child safeguarding policy and procedures and code of behaviour when ministering to children and should agree to working within these procedures.
+At any stage of this process, the Church authority can consult the NCMC or their own advisory panel.